Aiseedo/drivers/README.md

 # drivers
-Drivers for the Aiseedo machine intelligence plaform
+Drivers for the Aiseedo machine intelligence platform